 Waivers of Inadmissibility

 Entry into the US requires lawful admission through inspection and authorization by a United States Immigration Officer.
 To be eligible for lawful admission, the foreign national must not be inadmissible.
-Certain foreign nationals are not considered to be eligible to enter to the United States or to Adjustment Status to permanent residence within the United States if they are determined to be inadmissible.
-There are many grounds or reasons why a foreign national may be inadmissible and they include the following:
+Certain foreign nationals are not considered to be eligible to enter to the United States or to adjust status to permanent residence within the United States if they are determined to be inadmissible.
+There are many grounds or reasons why a foreign national may be inadmissible and they include but not limit to the following:

 Grounds For Inadmissability (INA S212)

 Health Related Grounds such as having a communicable disease such as HIV infection or Infectious tuberculosis; failure to receive vaccinations against certain vaccino-preventable diseases; Physical or Mental Disorder and behavior related to that disorder; or Persons determined to be drug abuser or addict;

 Economic Grounds meaning Persons likely to be considered as becoming a charge upon the public.
 The term public charge describes persons who can not support themselves and who depend on benefits that provide cash such as the use of Medicaid or other government funds to pay for long term care.
 It is important to note that receiving food stamps alone or other non-cash programs will not generally affect a person’s immigration status.
 The criteria for determining “public charge” is complex.
 If you have any concerns as to whether you immigration status will be affected under this ground, contact Cipolla Law Group for a consultation.

 Past Immigration Grounds can be found for Persons who have the history of:

 - Commiting Document Fraud such as deliberately using a false birth certificate to obtain a U.S. passport;

 - Previous Removal Orders;

 - Overstaying in excess of 6 months;